trankzen/nodebb-plugin-shoutbox/README.md

-# NodeBB Shoutbox plugin
+# NodeBB Tribune plugin

+This it a fork of nodebb-plugin-shoutbox by Schamper.
+The goal is to provide a more IRC like interface with some additional functionality.

+Some features I will first focus on :

+- move the input to the top
+- remove shout grouping by user
+- add a hh:mm:ss timestamp and the username for every shout
+- add a separator for each day
+- show last N messages with an option to expand to the entire day
+- enable archives
+- enable search (with highlight)
+- add the ability to view single shouts on a page of their own

-This is a NodeBB plugin that will add a shoutbox to your homepage.
-It's still a work in progress.
+This is a work in progress.

-## Installation

-    npm install nodebb-plugin-shoutbox